New Year's food: Afghanistan

 Afghanistan celebrates two New Year's Days, one according to the lunar Islamic calendar and one according to the Persian calendar.
 The Persian calendar New Year, No Ruz, is a two-week period celebrated at the vernal equinox which includes playing Buzkashi, considered Afghanistan's national sport, and eating samanak and haft mewah or haft mewa, which translates to "7 fruits" and is a dish of 7 dried fruits and nuts typically including raisins and golden raisins, dried apricots, senjed, walnuts, almonds, and pistachios, although recipes vary by region and family.
 Haft mewah symbolizes spring, and the number 7 is considered lucky.

 New Year's foods may also include sabzi chalaw, a type of spinach and lamb curry; maasteh khanagi, a type of yogurt; kolcheh nowrozi or kulchai nowrozi, a cookie; and mahee and jelabi or mahi wa jelabi, a deep-fried fish accompanied by a fried and sugar-glazed batter.
 The family of a prospective groom traditionally prepares certain dishes as gifts to the family of the prospective bride during No Ruz.

 Albania

 No Ruz is celebrated on January 1 and includes haft sin, seven items that begin with the Persian letter sin, or S, typically including the food items samanu, sabzeh, seer, senjed, and serkeh, along with sekeh, a gold coin symbolizing prosperity, and sonbol, a flower symbolizing life and beauty.
 Samanu, a sweet wheat pudding, represents fertility and sweetness.
 Sabzeh, a lentil dish, represents rebirth.
 Seer (garlic) symbolises medicine.
 Senjed symbolizes love.
 Serkeh, an aged vinegar, symbolizes patience and age.

 Algeria

-Algeria celebrates two New Year's days, the January 1st date of the Gregorian calendar and the first day of Muharran.
-The tenth day of Muharran is Ashura, and many Algerians will fast.
+Algeria celebrates two New Year's days, the January 1st date of the Gregorian calendar and the first day of Muharram.
+The tenth day of Muharram is Ashura, and many Algerians will fast.
 Those who do not may eat couscous, which is one of Algeria's national dishes.
 Berber Algerians additionally celebrate the Berber New Year on January 14 or 12.